magpylib/magpylib/docs/_pages/1_how2install.md

 # [WIP] Installation Instructions

-Here you'll find instructions to Install MagPyLib.
+Here you'll find instructions to Install magpylib.
 This is a work in progress.

 - [[WIP] Installation Instructions](#wip-installation-instructions)
   - [Windows Install](#windows-install)